 Hair training may have to take a break if you suffer from an itchy scalp.
 It’s important to maintain a regular cycle when washing your hair to keep your scalp healthy, soothed and flake-free.
 If you’re only washing your hair once a week, it's time to up the ante and wash that dry shampoo out.

 When you have dandruff under control and want to start using regular shampoos again, make sure you opt for a formula free from parabens and sulphates.
 These shampoos tend to be a lot more gentle on the scalp and also help to keep your skin calm and nourished.

-This vegan-friendly and kind-to-skin formula feels nourishing and is even suitable for colour-treated hair.
+This kind-to-skin formula feels nourishing and is even suitable for colour-treated hair.

 An affordable option that balances and stabilises the hair structure.
 It is perfect for removing the first signs of dandruff and conditions your strands at the same time.

-This formula is enriched with tea tree oil, which soothes, heals and cleanses your scalp.
+This formula is enriched with argan oil, sativa leaf extract and brazil nut proteins, which soothe, heal and cleanse your scalp.
 This shampoo is deeply effective at removing dead skin but doesn’t leave your hair feeling heavy or weighed down.

 Written by Rebecca Jenkinson